-Tripp Pond: Water quality monitoring data for Tripp Pond have been collected since 1974.
-In summary, the water quality of Tripp Pond is considered to be average based on measures of SDT, total phosphorus (TP), and Chlorophylla (Chla).
+Tripp Lake: Water quality monitoring data for Tripp Lake have been collected since 1974.
+In summary, the water quality of Tripp Lake is considered to be average based on measures of SDT, total phosphorus (TP), and Chlorophyll-a (Chla).
 The potential for nuisance algal blooms on Tripp Pond is moderate.

-Water Quality Measures: Tripp Pond is a non-colored lake (average color 23 SPU) with an average SDT of 4.7 m (15.4 ft).
-The range of water column TP for Tripp Pond is 6-13 parts per billion (ppb) with an average of 9 ppb, while Chla annual averages range from 2.8-10 ppb with an average of 5.7 ppb.
-Dissolved oxygen (DO) profiles show moderate DO depletion in deep areas of the lake.
-The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is low.
+Water Quality Measures: Tripp Lake is a non-colored lake (average color 20 SPU) with an average SDT of 4.7 m (15.4 ft).
+The range of water column TP for Tripp Lake is 6-13 parts per billion (ppb) with an average of 9 ppb, while Chla annual averages range from 2.8-10 ppb with an average of 5.6 ppb.
+Although the lake is relatively shallow and only weakly stratifies, it does exhibit moderate levels of oxygen depletion in late summer.
+The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate.